AELewis1999/PS531PreAnalysisPlan/README.md

 levels(AELSurveyData$money)
 summary(AELSurveyData$money)

-# Test internal reliability for the TSDS
+#Group all of the discrimination questions so they are one variable, Q33 through Q44 omitting the attention check question (Q36)
+#Do the same with participation
+#Use the code below for a simple linear regression
+#figure out how to get rid of warning messages that pop up when you run the line of code below
+#you can't use a categorical variable as a predictor for a numeric variable
+discrimination.lastelection.glm <- glm(lastelection ~ discrimination, data=AELSurveyData, family=binomial)
+summary(discrimination.lastelection.glm)

+#produces an index with all TSDS items
-discrimination.index<- data.frame(AELSurveyData$dishyperv, AELSurveyData$discworry, AELSurveyData$discisolate, AELSurveyData$discemotion, AELSurveyData$discnight, AELSurveyData$discunsafe, AELSurveyData$discavoid, AELSurveyData$discanxious, AELSurveyData$discafraid, AELSurveyData$discfunction, AELSurveyData$discembarrass, AELSurveyData$discannoy)
+discrimination.index<- data.frame(AELSurveyData$ID, AELSurveyData$dishyperv, AELSurveyData$discworry, AELSurveyData$discisolate, AELSurveyData$discemotion, AELSurveyData$discnight, AELSurveyData$discunsafe, AELSurveyData$discavoid, AELSurveyData$discanxious, AELSurveyData$discafraid, AELSurveyData$discfunction, AELSurveyData$discembarrass, AELSurveyData$discannoy)

-library(dplyr)

 discrimination.index.numeric <- discrimination.index %>% mutate_if(is.factor, as.numeric)